The Top 12 OKR Influencers You Need to Follow in 2025

 4. Paul Niven

 Paul Niven is a global coach specializing in OKRs, strategy execution, and performance management consultation.
-He has worked with organizations across various sectors, helping them design successful performance management systems.
-His book, Objectives and Key Results: Driving Focus, Alignment, and Engagement with OKRs, is a testament to his expertise and impact in the field.
+With his book Objectives and Key Results: Driving Focus, Alignment, and Engagement with OKRs, Niven influences how to implement OKRs in any organization, including small businesses.

 “The framework demands that you isolate your most fundamental priorities.” — Paul Niven